kfelds1/Final_Project/README.md

 =======
 # Visualizations (MSF2141 03/16/2023)

-Data related to the graduation cohort and graduation rate were visualized using Tableau.
+Data related to the student cohort and their graduation rate were visualized using Tableau.

 - Map of US institutions that were analyzed for year 2013:
 ![Map%20of%20US%20Institutions](https://github.com/kfelds1/Final_Project/blob/e4f03899c22123bea5c141045dfee231b56d58b9/Map%20of%20US%20Institutions.png)